Timing for Teams: Frequently Asked Questions

 I have already created some projects in Timing.
 Can I migrate these to my team?

 Yes!
 If you right-click one of your personal projects in Timing for Mac, you have the option to “Migrate” the project to your team.
-That will create a copy of the project in your team and automatically move all corresponding time entries to the new project.
+That will create a copy of the project in your team and automatically move all corresponding times to the new project.
 Note that this should only be done once for each project; if multiple team members migrated a project with the same name, you would end up with multiple instances of that project in your team.

 If your team members also need to migrate “private” times to that project, they can follow these instructions: